 We will take reasonable steps to destroy or de-identify any personal information held by us if we no longer need to hold the information for the purpose it was collected and we are not otherwise required by law to retain the information.

 If you have a complaint about how we collect, use, disclose, manage or protect your personal information, or otherwise consider there may be a breach of the Privacy Act or the APPs, please contact us in writing.

 We treat all complaints seriously and intend to resolve your complaint within a reasonable timeframe, usually 14 days or otherwise as soon as practicable.
 However, in some complex cases, resolution may take longer.

 Once the complaint has been received, we will try to resolve the matter in a number of ways:

-1 Request for further information: We may request further information from you.
+1. Request for further information: We may request further information from you.
 You should be prepared to provide us with as much information as possible, including details of any relevant dates and documentation.
 This will enable us to investigate the complaint and determine an appropriate solution.
 All details provided will be kept confidential.2.
 Discuss options: We will discuss options for resolution with you and if you have suggestions about how the matter might be resolved you should raise these with our Membership Services Manager.

 Penrith Valley Chamber of Commerce